minerllabs/baselines/README.md

 * `MineRLObtainIronPickaxe-v0`
 * `MineRLObtainIronPickaxeDense-v0`
 * **`MineRLObtainDiamond-v0`**
+| All agents will be evaluated on this environment
 * `MineRLObtainDiamondDense-v0`

 `minerl` also currently includes a few debug environments for testing that lack any data: